askiiart/gregory/docs/config-reference.md

 ## Top-level config

 - `log-level`: Log level `0`-`3` (error, warning, info, or debug)
+  - Default: 1 - warning
 - `max-threads`: The maximum number of threads to be used
   - **See also**: [`threads`](#job-config)
+  - Default is CPU's threads - 2
 - `max-jobs`: The maximum number of jobs to be run at once
+  - Default is 1

 **Multithreading notes (IMPORTANT)**: Gregory will first run compilation jobs, then packaging jobs for whatever programs are done, then run the `update-repo` for whichever distros are finished.
 For this reason, the distro names listed under `packaging` and `update-repo` *must* match.